-Norse gods belong to two major clans Æsir and Vanir.
+Norse gods and goddesses belong to two major clans; Æsir and Vanir.
 The Æsir are often associated with Chaos and War while the Vanir are associated with nature and fertility.
-Norse mythology centers on the plight of the gods or the interactions between gods, humanity and jottun.
+Norse mythology centers on the plight of the Norse gods and goddesses or the interactions between gods, humanity and Jottun.
 The Norse Pantheon resided in Asgard with Odin as the Chief God.
 The Norse gods had a powerful role of maintaining balance in the cosmos.
 The Æsir and Vanir made alliances through marriage and treaties to maintain peaceful existence in Asgard.
 The Norse gods were also served by a host of Valkyries.
 The gods would occasionally travel to the material plane through the Bifrost disguised as mortal beings.

 Odin is the supreme god of Asgard.
 He is one of the creator gods together with his two brothers Vili and Ve.
 Odin slayed the giant Ymir and used the body to create the world and the first two human beings Ask and Embla.
 He is the ruler of the Aesir tribe of the gods and the rules over Valhalla, the hall of the slain.
 Odin is the husband to goddess Frigg.
 He is the father of Thor, Baldur and other gods in Asgard.